Donearm/Scientia/content/hobbies/Malazan.md

   Forkrul Assail killed in front of it.
 From the temple emerge the Errant, covered in blood.
 It is not clearly stated that he killed all those Forkrul Assail but it is implied that he did it.

+### Toll The Hounds

+* `pg 253`: Cotillion and Shadowthrone surmise that Mael wanted to delay Traveller confrontation with Hood, but not impeding it altogether